jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 @@

 To the human reader, it's clear that `increment_counter` doesn't mutate `self.items`, and therefore cannot interfere with looping over the vector.
-Therefore, the maxim of the borrowchecker: "Mutation requires exclusivity" is not violated, and the code should compile fine.
+Therefore, the  of the borrowchecker: "Mutation requires exclusivity" is not violated, and the code should compile fine.

 Unfortunately, the borrowchecker can't reason across functions, and therefore incorrectly rejects the function.